Himanshu0273/Futurehire2/README.md

 ## Conclusion

-You are now set up to run the Flutter application!
+You are now set up to run the **Future Hire** application!
 If you have any questions or issues, feel free to reach out.
 Happy coding!

 ---